BvS10: UK deployments

 Some 33 British Vikings, fitted with slat armour, were deployed to Afghanistan at the end of summer 2006 when the Royal Marines relieved the Parachute Regiment in Helmand province.
 Their low ground pressure is not enough to trigger most of the anti-tank mines in use in Afghanistan, but they have proved vulnerable to improvised explosive devices (IEDs).
 Viking was subsequently upgraded with higher levels of Armour protection.
 Vikings were replaced with the ST Engineering Land Systems (STK) BRONCO known as Warthog within the UK military.

 UK follow-on orders

-In May 2007 the Ministry of Defence placed an order with BAE Systems Hägglunds for a further 21 units, some of which are to be used as an equipment transporter for the new Thales Watchkeeper unmanned aerial vehicle.
+In May 2007 the Ministry of Defence placed an order with BAE Systems Hägglunds for a further 21 units, some of which were intended to be used as a equipment transporter for the in development Thales Watchkeeper unmanned aerial vehicle ground equipment, however due to delays with that program, this never came to be.

 Additionally on 26 June 2008 the MoD announced the purchase of an additional 14 Viking BvS10 vehicles at a cost of £14 million, including nine repair recovery vehicles, one command vehicle and four troop carriers, for deployment to Afghanistan.
 In January 2009, nine more vehicles were ordered.

 Ninety-nine Vikings were revamped in a £37 million project, further improving their firepower, armour and protection.
 This upgrade was due be completed in 2014 The upgrade was completed in April 2016.